Skip to Main Content

 Important Notes

-Once set up, the loan must be processed by the federal processing center before it could be applied as a credit toward tuition & fee charges.
+Once set up, the loan must be processed by the federal processing center before it can be applied as a credit toward tuition & fee charges.
 This processing timeframe can sometimes take 1-2 weeks.

 After graduating, dropping below 6 credit hours, or taking a break in enrollment borrowers will be required to complete the mandatory Exit Counseling.
+If dropping below 6 credit hours of enrollment within a term, you will become ineligible for any remaining disbursements and you will need to be prepared to pay any resulting balance.

 Public Service Loan Forgiveness: If employed by a U.S. federal, state, local, or tribal government or non-profit organization, you might be eligible for the Public Service Loan Forgiveness Program.